WCoder007/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A simple python game to play when you are bored
+A simple python game of rock-paper-scissors to play when you are bored